- Describe the relationship between school-age development and behavior.

 Understanding Behavior and Development

 School-age children are busy developing their bodies and minds as they increase their independence and decrease their reliance on their families and teachers.
 With their growing level of independence, school-age children will also experience an increase in responsibility, choices and expectations.
 Most school-age children will have chores and tasks they are responsible for, such as cleaning their room, taking care of a pet, or helping with household chores.
 In the learning environment, they might have responsibilities such as cleaning up after themselves, putting materials away in the correct spots, and watering plants.
 The number of choices offered to school-age children and their awareness of what these choices entail will also increase.
 Children will begin to make decisions about their clothing, hairstyle, room décor, activities, and friendships.
 Developmentally, school-age children also become more aware of their emotions and feelings.
-They are able to understand what they feel and why they feel a certain way, and gain an increased control of their emotional reactions.
-(For more information on development, please refer to the Cognitive and Social-Emotional courses.)
+They are able to understand what they feel and why they feel a certain way and gain increased control of their emotional reactions.
+(For more information on development, please refer to the Cognitive Development and Social & Emotional Development courses.)

-Typical for School-Age Children
+Typical Behaviors for School-Age Children

 Similar to other areas of development, there are certain behaviors that are typical as children progress through developmental stages.
-Although these behaviors are often challenging adults, they are to be expected.
+Although these behaviors are often challenging to adults, they are to be expected.
 Consider the examples of behaviors that are both developmentally appropriate and challenging in the table below and begin thinking about how you can prepare to respond appropriately to these behaviors:

 Since school-age children are developmentally ready to start processing and handling their own emotions and feelings, they will experience higher expectations for their behavior.
 School-age children will be expected to behave in a way that is appropriate and safe for their environment, and developmentally appropriate for their age.
 If we think about behavior as a form of communication and revisit the American Academy of Pediatrics’ definition of behavior—“the conduct, actions, and words that children employ—a signal with which they express their thoughts, feelings, needs, and impulses”—then we can see how development and behavior go hand in hand.
 As school-age children begin to develop their individual personalities and have a world of choices, decisions, and opportunities available to them, they will start trying new and different ways of communicating their complex feelings and emotions.
 We see these forms of communication as behaviors.
 As a school-age staff member, it is your job to help children understand and meet their behavior expectations.
-You support positive behavior helping children to behave appropriately by setting boundaries and expectations and using guidance techniques to reinforce positive behaviors and to influence challenging ones.
+You support positive behavior by setting boundaries and expectations and using guidance techniques to reinforce positive behaviors and to influence challenging ones.

 Supporting Positive Behavior: Setting Boundaries